Ericsson312/JMS-messaging-system/README.md

 # JMS-Messaging-System

 The system consists of several java desktop applications.
-The applications send and receive messages using JMS system simulates the behaviour of loan-broker enterprise applications.
+The applications send and receive messages using JMS system and simulates the behaviour of loan-broker enterprise applications.

 1) LoanClient sends loan request(s) to the LoanBroker app.
 2) When the LoanBroker receives a new loan request, it creates a BankInterestRequest and sends it to a bank.